lexromo/blog/content/projects/harddrive.md

 draft: false
 ---

-# split hard drive to install linux:
+# Split hard drive to install linux:

 Splitting a hard drive to install Linux refers to the process of dividing the storage space on a physical hard drive into multiple partitions or sections, with the intention of dedicating one or more of these partitions specifically for installing a Linux operating system.